Stanford-BioE80/Stanford-BioE80.github.io/_docs/w5preclass.md

 ## Example-1: Why do you need to get a flu shot every year?

 To begin, let us consider this past flu season.
-(Which was considered as the worst flu season since 2009-2010.
+(Which was considered as the worst flu season since 2009-2010)
-See Figure-1.)

 Following is from an [article](https://www.theatlantic.com/health/archive/2018/01/the-perfect-storm-behind-this-years-nasty-flu-season/550469/) published in January 2018: